MajidMehrnia/Physics-Informed-AI-ML-for-Thermodynamic-Modeling/README.md

 - Decision Support: Enables OEM-level design and optimization of heat pump.

-## Test Case: Thermostatic Expansion Valve (TXV)
+## Test Case: Condenser

-The TXV regulates refrigerant flow in the heat pump cycle of an electric vehicle.
+The condenser regulates refrigerant flow in the heat pump cycle of an electric vehicle.
 Accurate modeling is critical for evaluating the system’s thermal performance.
 In this project:

-- The TXV geometry and flow domain are defined based on AC and Refrigeration.
+- The condenser geometry and flow domain are defined based on AC and Refrigeration.

 - Physics-informed neural networks are trained to predict temperatures and enthalpy in the fluid domain.

 - Validation datasets are generated to compare AI/ML predictions against conventional simulation results (ANSYS FLUENT).

-This approach allows high-fidelity simulation of the TXV without requiring full computational fluid dynamics (CFD) runs for every operating point.
+This approach allows high-fidelity simulation of the condenser without requiring full computational fluid dynamics (CFD) runs for every operating point.

 ## Simulation Workflow

-1- Geometry Setup: The TXV and surrounding fluid domain are defined.
+1- Geometry Setup: The condenser and surrounding fluid domain are defined.

 2- Physics-Based Modeling: Governing equations for mass, momentum, and energy are implemented to capture thermodynamic behavior.